-Figure 2.
+Figure 1.
 Example of BioAlder results report.

-4.2 Potential and limitations of the tool
+5.2 Potential and limitations of the tool

-The model that generates the results is based on a total of 17151 individuals (8699 boys and 8452 girls).
-It is important to be aware that the estimates for prediction intervals and percentages under certain age limits were calculated using data based on the individuals included in the tool (see Table 7 and Table 8).
-The populations from which many of the unaccompanied, minor asylum-seekers come are represented to only a limited extent in the tool's underlying data.
+The model that generates the results is based on a total of 22941 individuals (11718 boys and 11223 girls).
+It is important to be aware that the estimates for prediction intervals and percentages under certain age limits were calculated using data based on the individuals included in the tool (see Table 8 and 9).
+The populations from which many of the unaccompanied, minor asylum-seekers originate from are represented to only a limited extent in the tool's underlying data.
 Existing research yields no answers regarding the extent to which factors such as regional genetic heterogeneity, nutrition and health affect the development of skeleton and teeth.
-However, the possibility that these factors may have substantial effects on certain populations and individuals cannot be excluded (see chapter 6.3).
+However, the possibility that these factors may have substantial effects on certain populations and individuals cannot be excluded (see chapter 7.3).
 The tool provides a description of probable ages on the basis of the included scientific literature.
 In other words, the tool does not provide a definite answer for each unaccompanied, minor asylumseeker who is assessed.

 The tool was developed using data from studies on healthy individuals.
 Disease, medical treatment and nutrition may influence the maturation of the skeleton.
-How great an influence a disease or disorder may have for the final result has not been systematically surveyed in existing studies.
+How great an influence a disease or disorder may have for the result has not been systematically surveyed in existing studies.

-Poor nutrition and a number of diseases will have a negative impact on skeleton maturation, which could lead to a person being assessed as younger than their chronological age in an age determination based on hand X-rays.
-Medical conditions that may cause precocious skeletal maturation may lead to a person being assessed as older than their chronological age on the basis of hand X-rays.
-The most common causes of this latter effect in the Western population are overweight/obesity and the use of some medications (6).
+Poor nutrition and a number of diseases will have a negative impact on skeleton maturation, which could lead to a person being assessed as younger than their chronological age in an age determination based on hand radiographs.
+Medical conditions that may cause precocious skeletal maturation may lead to a person being assessed as older than their chronological age based on hand radiographs.
+The most common causes of this latter effect in the Western population are overweight/obesity and the use of some medications [12].
 A number of rare diseases may also have effects of this nature.
 These are difficult to detect, even for medical specialists.
-Some studies suggest that less than 1 per cent of asylum-seekers may have a condition/disease that has a bearing on their biological age assessment (7, 8).
-One of BioAlder's strengths is that it is based on two independent observations (one hand stage and one tooth stage) which are influenced by different factors (9).
+Some studies suggest that less than 1 per cent of asylum-seekers may have a condition/disease that has a bearing on their biological age assessment [13, 14].
+One of BioAlder's strengths is that it is based on two independent observations (one hand stage and one tooth stage) which are influenced by different factors [15].

 Should there be any doubt as to whether a medical condition may have influenced the BioAlder results, we recommend that UDI obtain an assessment from a paediatrician on the possibility of disease that might accelerate skeletal maturation.
-We see the largest discrepancies suggesting accelerated skeletal maturation (compared with dental maturation) in the following combinations:
+We see the largest discrepancies suggesting accelerated skeletal maturation in the combinations given in Table 1.

-Demirijian's GP skeletal

-Gender stage age
+Gender Demirijian's stage GP skeletal age

 Boys А 18

 Boys А 19

 Boys В 18

 Boys В 19

 Boys С 19

 Girls А 18

 Girls В 18

-Figure 3.
+Table 1.
 Stage combinations with the largest discrepancies, which may indicate accelerated skeletal maturation.

-The reports for these combinations will contain a recommendation that the individual be investigated in more detail.
+The reports made by BioAlder for these rare combinations will contain a recommendation that the individual should be examined more closely.

-4.3 User training
+5.3 User training

 All those who are to use the tool in case processing must take a training course run by OUH.
 The course will also be open to others for whom it is of interest.
 OUH will organise day courses for executive officers as needed.
-The course will provide insight into the methods used in biological age estimation, research method and understanding of the statistical methods used in the tool, and will also take up practical aspects of its use.
+The course will provide insight into the methods used in biological age estimation, research method and understanding of the statistical methods used in BioAlder, including the limitations and eventual discretionary decisions made in the development.

-5 General information about biological age investigation methods
+6 General information about biological age estimation methods